curtisstwos/polygon-hackathon-beginner/README.md

-# polygon-hackathon-beginner
+# Polygon Hackathon Beginner Track
-Played around with the Polygon blockchain
+*Played around with the Polygon blockchain*